One Big Beautiful Bill Act: Medicare drug negotiation

+Medicaid expansions

-The law establishes a $50 billion Rural Hospital Fund, up from $25 billion, to support health care providers in rural areas, providing a safety net against Medicaid cuts;
+The law establishes a $50 billion Rural Hospital Fund, up from $25 billion, to support health care providers in rural areas, providing a safety net against Medicaid cuts; and it authorizes CMS to approve new Medicaid HCBS waivers to allow non-nursing-home-eligible persons to participate.

+Medicaid restrictions and funding cuts

 The law cuts over $1.2 trillion in federal spending, primarily from the low-income health insurance program Medicaid and the nutrition funding program SNAP.
 The law: